Spkap/Scalable-Web-Aware-RAG-Engine/README.md

 ## Future Improvements

+This section outlines potential enhancements and strategic directions for the WebRAG engine, demonstrating a forward-thinking approach and a roadmap for continuous development and optimization.

 1. Hybrid Search (BM25 + semantic) for improved precision
 2. Query caching in Redis for hot queries
 3. Semantic chunking based on topics or headings